 - Why?
 To do our best to reduce and prevent suicide, by helping to support and enhance a caring, compassionate campus community.

 - Who?
 Any San José State University student who wants to contribute to this important work is welcome.

 - How?
 Please contact Dr. David Emmert for availability, date, and location by email: David.Emmert@sjsu.edu (Space is limited).

 Mental Health Ambassadors

-Mental Health Ambassadors (MHAs) are the ambassadors, official envoys, representatives, and messengers of the San José State University Counseling Services.
+Mental Health Ambassadors (MHAs) are the ambassadors, official envoys, representatives, and messengers of the San José State University Counseling and Psychological Services (CAPS).
 They have the knowledge, skills, and attitude to be an Ambassador and to accomplish the Mental Health Ambassadors' mission.
-They also are liaisons between the SJSU community and the SJSU Counseling Services.
+They also are liaisons between the SJSU community and the SJSU CAPS.

 What is the Mental Health Ambassadors' Mission?

 To improve the psychological wellbeing of the SJSU students and SJSU community through

 - Reducing stigma associated with mental health disorders and problems.